-LMC80s, CR90As with TRCs, Salvation Nebulon B's, H1MC80s (if you focus on the damage part of them), and MC30s.
+LMC80s, CR90As with TRCs, Salvation Nebulon B's, H1MC80s (if you focus on the damage part of them), the Garel's Honor Hammerhead, and MC30s.
 Put more damage into ships, get more crits.
 He LOVES MC30s, especially with Assault Proton Torpedoes.
 The ability to ignore all their shields and just deal a straight up damage to the hull is wonderful and for ships built around shields to keep them alive, terrifying.
-I wouldn't overdo it on ensuring this damage wrecks face, though; one source is generally enough (APTs, TRCs) as you can use those points as upgrades elsewhere.
-Instead of APTs and TRCs on your MC30, why not APTs and an Intel Officer to make an even harder choice?
+I wouldn't overdo it on ensuring this damage wrecks face, though; one source per ship is generally enough (APTs, TRCs) as you can use those points as upgrades elsewhere.
+Instead of APTs AND TRCs on your MC30, why not APTs and an Intel Officer to make an even harder choice?
 Or find another point and put in a title on that MC30?

 |I love the smell of Roast Gladiator in the morning.
 Smells like.... freedom.|

 Anything he DOESN'T Like?